argoproj-labs/hera/docs/walk-through/dags.md

 # DAGs

-DAGs (Directed Acyclic Graphs) are similar to `Steps`, and the syntax to use DAGs is exactly the same.
-DAGs are formed of `Tasks`, and offer more flexibility in Workflow construction, with the key difference being that you can specify the dependencies of each `Task`, i.e. which other `Tasks` must run to completion before running this one, and Argo will construct the graph and run the Tasks in the desired order.
+DAGs (Directed Acyclic Graphs) are similar to `Steps`, and also use a context manager in the same way.
+DAGs are formed of `Tasks`, and offer more flexibility in Workflow construction, with the key difference being that you can specify the dependencies of each `Task` using the right-shift (`>>`) syntax.
+This specifies which other `Tasks` must run to completion before running this one.
+Argo will then construct the graph and run the Tasks in the desired order.

 ## Specifying Dependencies